 It's extremely important that you bring the right gear for the trip.
-In case of emergency, there are outdoor shops in Ulaanbaatar but buying equipment at the last second will be inconvenient and costly.
+In case of emergency, there are outdoor shops in Ulaanbaatar, but buying equipment at the last second will be inconvenient and costly.
 Prices for outdoor gear in Mongolia are no less than those in Europe or the USA.

-The weather will at times be cold and, especially whilst we are around 3000 - 4,000 meters - it will be below freezing at night.
-You will want to be comfortable so it's worth spending money on decent quality warm gear.
-Though likewise it can be very sunny, pleasant and comfortable at lower elevations.
-It is always best to be prepared for a variety of climates and temperature fluctuations.
+Springtime temperatures in Western Mongolia can vary a lot, but generally, expect it to be cold during the day and at night.
+We suggest that you bring extra layers, proper gloves, and a warm winter parka so that you can battle the elements in comfort.

 TEST ALL OF YOUR PERSONAL GEAR BEFORE COMING TO Mongolia.
-Please take the time to go out on an overnight backpacking/camping trip at least once before coming on this trip so that you know how your gear performs in the mountains.

-Note: For our internal flight to/from Olgii - the airline has a weight limit of 15 kg per person for checked luggage.
+Note: For our internal flight to/from Olgii, the airline has a weight limit of 15 kg per person for checked luggage.
 Cost is 5000 (\$2) tugrik per extra kg.